-This year we are raising money for two Nottingham based charities that are close to our heart.
+This year we are raising money for three Nottingham based charities that are close to our heart.

 The Wolfson Cystic Fibrosis Centre transforms the care of this unique group of young patients by creating a ‘home in hospital’, where patients can not only receive all the treatment they need in one place, but also feel comfortable and at-home during the long periods of time they have to spend in hospital.